 Project management software can help you manage your supply chain and supply network.
 ProjectManager is a cloud-based work and project management software that has visual workflow features, such as kanban boards, that help keep your teams working at capacity without excess raw materials that need storage space.
 Get started with ProjectManager today for free!

 The supply chain process is fundamental to good supply chain management.
 It is used by companies to make their supply chain as efficient and cost-effective as possible and deliver customer value and give them a competitive advantage.
 There are five steps to the supply chain process.
 They are as follows.

-In order to control inventory and the manufacturing process, companies must plan to match demand with supply.
+In order to control inventory and the manufacturing process companies must plan to match demand with supply, which is known as supply chain planning.
 This prevents overspending on warehouse space or not having raw materials needed for your manufacturing and slowing down delivery of product.

 This step involves finding those vendors who can get the goods and services you need when you need them.
 Sourcing is how you get supplies when you need them and meet the demand of your customers.

 Here is where those raw materials you procured are made into the products that meet your customers’ demand.
 This is where assembling, testing and packing occurs.
 Getting customer feedback is key to delivering customer value.

 Getting your finished product to the customer is the next crucial step in the SCM process.
 If you’re not able to get what you make to your customers all the previous steps are for naught.
 This makes delivering key to supply chain performance.

 Returning or reverse logistics is part of what’s called post-delivery customer support process.
 It is important to have a clear channel for returns or risk tarnishing your brand.
 The company can then take these low quality, defective or expired materials and return them to their suppliers.